microsoft/FHIR-Analytics-Pipelines/FhirToDataLake/docs/Deploy-DicomToDatalake.md

 DICOM to Synapse Sync Agent enables you to perform Analytics and Machine Learning on DICOM metadata by moving DICOM metadata to Azure Data Lake in near real time and making it available to a Synapse workspace.

-It is an [Azure Container App](https://learn.microsoft.com/en-us/azure/container-apps/?ocid=AID3042118) that extracts data from a DICOM server using DICOM [Search](https://learn.microsoft.com/en-us/azure/healthcare-apis/dicom/dicom-services-conformance-statement#search-qido-rs) APIs, converts it to hierarchical Parquet files, and writes it to Azure Data Lake in near real time.
-This solution also contains a script to create External Table in Synapse Serverless SQL pool pointing to the DICOM Parquet files.
-For more information about External Tables and Views.
+It is an [Azure Container App](https://learn.microsoft.com/en-us/azure/container-apps/?ocid=AID3042118) that extracts data from a DICOM server using DICOM [Change Feed](https://learn.microsoft.com/en-us/azure/healthcare-apis/dicom/dicom-change-feed-overview) APIs, converts it to hierarchical Parquet files, and writes it to Azure Data Lake in near real time.
+This solution also contains a script to create External Table in Synapse Serverless SQL pool pointing to the DICOM metadata Parquet files.

 This solution enables you to query against the entire DICOM metadata with tools such as Synapse Studio, SSMS, and Power BI.
 You can also access the Parquet files directly from a Synapse Spark pool.
 You should consider this solution if you want to access all of your DICOM metadata in near real time, and want to defer custom transformation to downstream systems.